Fujifilm X-T20 vs Leica S Typ 007

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the X-T20 and the S Typ 007 are recent models that are part of the current product line-up.
-The S Typ 007 replaced the earlier Leica S Typ 006, while the X-T20 followed on from the Fujifilm X-T10.
+Both the X-T20 and the S Typ 007 have been discontinued, but can regularly be found used on eBay.
+The S Typ 007 was replaced by the Leica S3, while the X-T20 was followed by the Fujifilm X-T100.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Leica websites.

 So what is the bottom line?
 Is the Fujifilm X-T20 better than the Leica S Typ 007 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher movie framerates (4K/30p versus 4K/24p).